mk12/sicp/notes/notes.md

 #### Extended exercise: Rational functions

 - Rational functions are "fractions" with polynomial numerators and denominators.
-- We can use our old rational package, but we need to change a few things (like using generic `add`, `mil`, etc).
+- We can use our old rational package, but we need to change a few things (like using generic `add`, `mul`, etc.).
 - We can reduce rational functions as long as we can compute the GCD of two polynomials (which in turn uses the remainder operation on two polynomials).
 - Problem: we end up with a GCD polynomial that has fractional coefficients.
 Solution: multiply the first argument by an _integerizing factor_.
 - We can use our GCD procedure to reduce rational functions to lowest terms:
-1.1.
-Compute the integerized GCD of the numerator and denominator.
+    1. Compute the integerized GCD of the numerator and denominator.
-1.2.
-Multiply the numerator and denominator by an integerizing factor: the leading coefficient of the GCD raised to the power $1 + O_1 − O_2$, where $O_2$ is the order of the GCD and $O_1$ is the maximum of order of the numerator and the order of the denominator.
+    2. Multiply the numerator and denominator by an integerizing factor: the leading coefficient of the GCD raised to the power $1 + O_1 − O_2$, where $O_2$ is the order of the GCD and $O_1$ is the maximum of order of the numerator and the order of the denominator.
-1.3.
-Divide the new numerator and new denominator by the GCD.
+    3. Divide the new numerator and new denominator by the GCD.
-1.4.
-Divide both by the GCD of all their coefficients.
+    4. Divide both by the GCD of all their coefficients.
 - This GCD algorithm, or something like it, is at the heart of every system that does operations on rational functions.
 - This one is very slow.
 Probabilistic algorithms are faster.

-# Modularity, Objects, and State
+# Chapter 3: Modularity, Objects, and State

 - Primitive procedures and primitive data combine to construct compound entities; abstraction controls complexity.
 - But these tools are not sufficient for designing programs.